RunestoneInteractive/httlads/_sources/BeerPredictions/BeerPredictions.rst

 OK, before we move on let’s try one little improvement, lets use the frequency score instead of a 1 when a word is present.
-Again this will take a bit of time to update the columns in the dataframe.
+Again this will take a bit of time to update the columns in the DataFrame.

 .. code:: ipython3

     %%time

     for w in c.keys():
         bf[w] = bf.text_list.map(lambda x : c[w] if w in x else 0)

     bf.head()